-- 1. Estimate and evaluate the errors in related experiments. - 2.
-Demonstrate skills and competencies to conduct wide range of scientific experiments. - 3.
-Apply the concepts and laws of thermodynamics to solve problems in thermodynamic systems such as gases, heat engines and - 4.
-Connect general statistical theory to various branches of physics.
+- 1. Understand the depth knowledge of Thermodynamics and Statistical Mechanics. - 2.
+Demonstrate skills and competencies to conduct wide range of scientific experiments.

+- 3. How to apply the concepts and laws of thermodynamics to solve problems in thermodynamic systems such as gases, - 4.
+Heat engines and Make connections between applications of general statistical theory in various branches of physics.

 - 1. To determine Mechanical Equivalent of Heat, J, by Callender and Barne's constant flow method. - 2.
 To determine the Coefficient of Thermal Conductivity of Cu by Searle's Apparatus. - 3.
 To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method. - 4.
 To determine the Coefficient of Thermal Conductivity of a bad conductor by Lee and Charlton's disc method. - 5.
 To determine the Temperature Coefficient of Resistance by Platinum Resistance Thermometer (PRT). - 6.
 To study the variation of Thermo-emf of a Thermocouple with Difference of Temperature of its Two Junctions. - 7.
-To calibrate a thermocouple to measure temperature in a specified Range using Null Method. - 8.Computational analysis of the behaviour (any three) of a collection of particles in a box that satisfy Newtonian mechanics and interact via the Lennard-Jones potential, varying the total number of particles N and the initial conditions: - a) Study of local number density in the equilibrium state (i) average; (ii) fluctuations - b) Study of transient behavior of the system (approach to equilibrium) - c) Relationship of large N and the arrow of time - d) Computation of the velocity distribution of particles for the system and comparison with the Maxwell velocity distribution - 9. single particle levels (e.g., 2 level, 3 level, etc.) and a finite number of non-interacting particles N under Maxwell-Boltzmann, Fermi-Dirac and Bose-Einstein statistics: - a) volume Cv, depend upon the temperature, total number of particles N and the spectrum of single particle states.

-- b) Ratios of occupation numbers of various states for the systems considered above - c) Computation of physical quantities at large and small temperature T and comparison of various statistics at large and small temperature T. - 10.
+To calibrate a thermocouple to measure temperature in a specified Range using Null Method. - 8.
+Computational analysis of the behavior (any three) of a collection of particles in a box that satisfy Newtonian mechanics and interact via the Lennard-Jones potential, varying the total number of particles N and the initial conditions: - a.
+Study of local number density in the equilibrium state (i) average; (ii) fluctuations. - b.
+Study of transient behavior of the system (approach to equilibrium) - c.
+Relationship of large N and the arrow of time. - d.
+Computation of the velocity distribution of particles for the system and comparison with the Maxwell velocity distribution - 9.
+Single particle levels (e.g., 2 level, 3 level, etc.) and a finite number of non-interacting particles N under Maxwell-Boltzmann, Fermi-Dirac and Bose-Einstein statistics: - a.
+Volume Cv, depend upon the temperature, total number of particles N and the spectrum of single particle states. - b.
+Ratios of occupation numbers of various states for the systems considered above. - c.
+Computation of physical quantities at large and small temperature T and comparison of various statistics at large and small temperature T. - 10.
 Plot Planck's law for Black Body radiation and compare it with Raleigh-Jeans Law at high temperature and low temperature. - 11.
 Plot Specific Heat of Solids (a) Dulong-Petit law, (b) Einstein distribution function, (c) Debye distribution function for high temperature and low temperature and compare them for these two cases.